 Scientists have always built on other scientists’ work.
 In computational science, this means re-using other scientists’ datasets and software.
-This works smoothly only through precise machine-readable references, such as DOIs (Digital Object Identifiers).
-Another advantage of machine-readable references is the integration of data and code references into bibliometry, creating the missing incentive for scientists to actually publish data and code.
+This works smoothly only through precise machine-readable references, such as DOIs (Digital Object Identifiers) or, better yet, intrinsic identifiers based on the concepts of content-addressable storage.
+Such machine-readable references can also be used to integrate data and code references into bibliometry, creating the missing incentive for scientists to actually publish data and code.

 In the natural sciences, researchers typically consult original journal publications that are up to about thirty years old, whereas they turn to textbooks and review articles for older work.
-Published computational science must therefore remain useable for a few decades.
-Computing environments evolve at a much faster pace, which is why software requires maintenance to remain useable for more than a few years.
-Computational science therefore requires a [stable computing platform] (http://khinsen.wordpress.com/2013/08/14/platforms-for-reproducible-research/).
+Published computational science must therefore remain usable for a few decades.
+Computing environments evolve at a much faster pace, which is why software requires maintenance to remain usable for more than a few years.
+Computational science therefore requires stable computing platforms.